buildpacks/rfcs/text/0000-cache-types.md

 - Generic Read/Write volume mounts (RFC PR [#85](https://github.com/buildpacks/rfcs/pull/85))
     - The buildpack user must know what and where to mount things.
-    - Has safety concerns when writting to Linux mounts.
+    - Has safety concerns when writing to Linux mounts.
-    - Solution violates the spec dependant on use.
+    - Solution violates the spec dependent on use.
     - Solution is specific to `pack`.

 # Prior Art